Submit an Article

 Articles are accepted with the understanding that they have not previously been published and are not under simultaneous consideration by another publication.
 Previous publication of the abstract is acceptable.
 Publication of data or a detailed report in news media constitutes prior publication.

-Before any manuscript can be considered for publication, the Author Statement-ICMJE Form for Disclosure of Potential Conflicts of Interest must be completed in full, signed, and dated by each author.
+Before any manuscript can be considered for publication, the Author Statement-ICMJE Form for Disclosure of Potential Conflicts of Interest must be completed by each author.

 Authors must inform SLACK Incorporated if tables, photos, or illustrations have been previously published.
 If photographs are submitted with a manuscript, permission to publish must be obtained in writing from all individuals pictured.
 Drawings or computer-generated images submitted with a manuscript require permission to publish from the artist.
 Material reprinted from other publications (including electronic media and the Internet) must be accompanied by a letter of permission from the publisher, which extends non-exclusive worldwide rights to reprint the material for all forms of media now or hereafter developed to SLACK Incorporated.
 Content from US government websites (eg, NIH, CDC, USDHHS) is in the public domain and generally can be used without permission.
 However, some content on these sites may be from another source, in which case permission must be obtained from the copyright holder.